Neurotech-X-Columbia/Neurotech-X-Columbia.github.io/aboutme.md

 subtitle: Columbia's Brain-Computer Interfaces Club!
 ---

-We are **NeurotechX Columbia**, a student-run academic club at Columbia University.
+We are **Neurotech X Columbia**, a student-run academic club at Columbia University.

 We focus on:
 - Brain–Computer Interfaces (BCI)